 Tuesday, July 5, 2016

-1. Does government have the right to dictate to employers what healthcare measures they must pay for?
+1. Does the government have the right to dictate to employers what healthcare measures they must pay for?

 2. Does a religion, or a religiously motivated employer, have the right to dictate to their employees – or to the government - what health care measures they will not pay for?